EMSL-Computing/CoreMS/README.md

     # same as mspeak.is_assigned -- > bool
     if  mspeak:

-        # get the molecular formula with the lowest highest mass accuracy
+        # get the molecular formula with the highest mass accuracy
         molecular_formula = mspeak.molecular_formula_lowest_error

         # plot mz and peak height, use mass_spectrum_obj.mz_exp to access all mz